-The Experiential Learning Program (ExLP) at Delaware Valley College is a graduation requirement for all full-time undergraduate students.
-Students can choose from multiple experiential learning activities and will earn 4 credits for the ExLP depending on their major's program requirements.
+The Experiential Learning Program (ExLP) at Delaware Valley University is a graduation requirement for all full-time undergraduate students.
+Students can choose from multiple experiential learning activities and will earn 4 credits for the ExLP depending on their major’s program requirements.

 • Full-time undergraduate students must complete a minimum of two experiential learning activities with at least one for academic credit.

 • Students must have completed 27 credits to enroll in Experiential Learning Activities.